PacktPublishing/Node-Cookbook-3rd-Ed/06-Persisting-to-Databases/content.md

 ### There's More

-Postgres is a hybrid Object-Relational database, we can store and query both relational and object data, whilst the `pg` module can interface with Postgres with both pure JavaScript and C bindings.
+Postgres is a hybrid object-relational database, we can store and query both relational and object data, whilst the `pg` module can interface with Postgres with both pure JavaScript and C bindings.